hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

         return aug_img, aug_mask
 ```

 Here we use [Albumentations](https://albumentations.ai/) library to define the transform. **Albumentations** is a Python library for fast and flexible image augmentations.
-Albumentations efficiently implements a rich variety of image transform operations that are optimized for performance, and does so while providing a concise, yet powerful image augmentation interface for different computer vision tasks, including object classification, segmentation, and detection.
-For example, we define our validation tranform as
+Albumentations efficiently implements a rich variety of image transform operations that are optimized for performance and does so while providing a concise yet powerful image augmentation interface for different computer vision tasks, including object classification, segmentation, and detection.
+For example, we define our validation transform as

 ```
 import albumentations as A